First Grade Writing Standards

 Writing Test Preparation

-First grade students do not need to “prepare” for assessments.
+Students do not need to “prepare” for first grade assessment tests.
 Instead, you’ll be helping their literacy development tremendously if you simply read and talk with your children.
 Start conversations, write a grocery list together, and select books together at the library.
 Raise their awareness of language in their environment, such as on billboards, traffic signs, and menus in restaurants.
 Don’t forget, children also need ample time to play for their overall well-being.
 Play enhances cognitive, physical, social, and emotional development.

 Time4Learning Supports First Grade Learning